Compatible with: Amazon

 Hidden keywords (keywords you add to a product listing on the back-end which don’t appear on the front-end for users to see) are visible in the “Search Terms” area under the “Keywords” tab on the product listing builder page.
 To find these keyword opportunities, you must conduct exploratory keyword research using a tool like Cerebro and Magnet.

-Your target audience are the people you’re primarily aiming at getting as a customer, whether it’s demographic or psychographic driven.
-Target audience keywords are simply keywords that your target audience is actively searching for on Amazon.
+Your target audience consists of the people you’re aiming to reach with your product offering, whether that be a demographic or psychographic group of individuals with common characteristics.
+By extension, target audience keywords are simply keywords that your target audience is actively searching for on Amazon.

 Style keywords appear in the left-hand navigation to enable potential customers to sort through the search results by ‘style’.
 To add these to your back-end, log in to your Amazon seller central account and click ‘Manage Inventory’.
 From there you can find your listing, select the ‘Edit’ button, the ‘Keywords’ tab, and you are all set to enter style keywords in the search terms field.